finanalyst/collection-plugin-development/README.md

 *  When the plugins are updated

-	*  all the latest versions for each _relevant_ Format/Name/Version/Auth are downloaded.
+	*  all the latest versions for each _relevant_ Format/Name/Version-Major/Auth are downloaded.

 	*  a symlink is generated (or if the OS does not allow symlink, the whole directory is copied) from the released version to the directory where each mode expects its plugins to be located.

 	*  The meaning of _relevant_ is determined by the PMS.
 It could be all plugins in the github repository, or only those needed by a specific Collection, or set of Collections.

-To implement this system
+## System implementation

-*  Each Collection root directory (the directory containing the topmost `config.raku` file) will contain the file `plugins.rakuon`.
+Each Collection root directory (the directory containing the topmost `config.raku` file) will contain the file `plugins.rakuon`.

 *  The plugin management tool (PMT)